Where to Sell Personalised Number Plates in Australia (2026)

 Pricing strategy

-Set your price slightly above what you'd accept, and tick "open to offers" on your listing.
-Most plate sales involve some negotiation.
-If your plate hasn't received enquiries after 4-6 weeks, consider adjusting the price down by 10-15%.
+Set your price slightly above what you'd accept, and mark your listing as open to offers.
+Most plate sales involve some negotiation, and buyers expect to feel they've got a small win.
+If your plate hasn't received any enquiries after four to six weeks, consider adjusting the price down by 10–15%.
+A plate priced 10% below market will sell in days; one priced 20% above market will sit for months.

 State-by-state transfer process

-Complete a Transfer of Personalised or Custom Number Plates form.
+Victoria (VicRoads / VPlates): Complete a Transfer of Personalised or Custom Number Plates form.
 Both parties attend a VicRoads office or complete the process online through the VPlates portal.
 Transfer fees apply.
+Important: if you sell your car with custom plates attached without transferring the plate rights first, VicRoads presumes you've sold the plates too.

-Each territory has its own transport authority handling transfers.
+Tasmania, ACT, Northern Territory: Each has its own transport authority handling transfers.
 Processes are generally straightforward — contact the relevant authority for current forms and fees.

 Tips for selling your plate faster

 Take a good photo.
-A clear photo of the actual plate on your car (or a well-lit photo of the plate itself) builds trust and helps buyers visualise ownership.
+A clear photo of the actual plate on your car — or a well-lit photo of the plate itself on a clean surface — builds trust and helps buyers visualise ownership.
 Listings with real photos get significantly more enquiries than those with just a digital preview.

 Write a compelling description.
 Explain why the combination is valuable.
 Does it spell a name?
 Reference a car model?
 Have cultural significance?
 Spell it out for potential buyers who might not immediately see the connection.

 Be responsive.
-When enquiries come in, respond quickly.
-Plate buyers are often impulse-driven — if you take three days to reply, they've moved on.
+When enquiries come in, respond within hours, not days.
+Serious plate buyers often move quickly and are comparing multiple options.
+If you take three days to reply, they've already bought a different plate.

 List on multiple platforms.
 Put your plate on AusPlates for the dedicated audience, and cross-post to Facebook Marketplace or relevant car groups for extra reach.
-Just make sure you update all listings if it sells.
+No marketplace requires exclusivity, so there's no downside to being on several at once.

 Be realistic on price.
 The plate that cost you $2,500 from the government might not be worth $2,500 on the secondary market.
-Value is driven by demand, not by what you paid.
-Use the free valuation tool for a data-driven starting point.
+Value is driven by buyer demand, not by what you originally paid.
+Use the free valuation tool for a data-driven starting point and adjust from there.

 Include transfer details.
 Mention in your listing which state the plate is registered in and briefly note the transfer process.
-This removes a barrier for buyers who might not know how transfers work in your state.
+This removes a friction point for buyers who might not know how transfers work in your state.

 Ready to sell?

-If you've got a personalised plate sitting in the garage, on a car you're about to sell, or simply one you've moved on from, now is a great time to list it.
+If you've got a personalised plate sitting in the garage, on a car you're about to sell, or simply one you've moved on from, the market is active and now is a good time to list.

 Related Posts